DurhamARC/ManyFEWS/DEVELOPMENT.md

 6. Register a Zentra Cloud account.
    1. Sign up for an account on: `https://zentracloud.com/accounts/login/`;
    2. Then contact the administrator for your Zentra Cloud organisation to add your user account to the organisation.
-   Also create a [Bing Maps](https://www.bingmapsportal.com) developer account, and create a basic API key.
+   3. Also create a [Stadia Maps](https://stadiamaps.com/) developer account, and an API key.

 7. Set up environment variables in Django.